THE KURT KARAKUL LITERACY AWARD

 DO YOU KNOW A KURT IN OUR COMMUNITY?

 Is there a non-profit or public service organization you know in Cuyahoga County that shares Kurt’s passion and commitment for literacy?
 One that’s made a difference and could use funding to do even more?
 Tell us their story.
-The nomination portal is now closed.
+Nominations are being accepted through December 16, 2022.

 MEET CLEVELAND’S CHAMPION FOR LITERACY